DavidSouther/ailly/README.md

-# AIlly - AI Writing Ally.
+# AIlly - AI Writing Ally

 Load your writing.
-Train your AIlly on your voice.
+Train AIlly on your voice.
 Write your outline.
-Prompt your AIlly to continue to continue the writing.
+Prompt AIlly to continue to continue the writing.
 Edit its output, and retrain to get it even more like that.

 ## Running Your AIlly